 Logrolling is a great cross-training sport.
-Gymnasts, track runners, soccer players, surfers, and Olympians have used logrolling as a tool to improve their strength and quickness.
+Gymnasts, track and distance runners, soccer players, surfers, and Olympians have used logrolling as a tool to improve their strength and quickness.

 There is one big rule in logrolling- HAVE FUN!
 Logrolling is a great way to spend time with friends and family, and it’s always fun to challenge yourself to stay on a little bit longer each class.

 Okay.
 So, I’m all ready to sign up for classes.
 Where do I begin?

 La Crosse Area is home to multiple programs!
 You can sign up for summer sessions at the following places-

 Aquatic Center in Sparta

 The La Crosse Area Family YMCA holds classes all year round!

 The Programs page above has registration forms, class dates and times, class descriptions, and additional information on all local programs.